-To be able to get a user’s answer, you need to link the option button to a certain cell.
-This way, you will get the number of the checked radio button.
+To be able to get a user’s answer, link the option button to a certain cell.
+This way, you get the number of the checked radio button.
 Say you want to store this value in cell D2.

-1. Right-click the option button, and choose Format Control.
+- Right-click the option button and choose Format Control.

-2. In the Format Object window, (1) go to the Control tab, (2) enter a cell where you want to get the result ($D$2), and (3) click OK.
+- In the Format Object window, go to the Control tab, enter the cell you want populated with the result ($D$2), and click OK.

 Now, if the option button is unchecked, the value of cell D2 is 0.